 The Cicerone Fund was designed to initiate new studies and programs proactively, not in reaction to government decisions or external events.
 It lets us lead on emerging, cutting-edge issues in science.

-"Help underpin the Academy's roles: to validate scientific excellence; enhance the vitality of the scientific enterprise; guide public policy with science; and communicate the nature, values, and judgments of science to government and the public.“—Ralph Cicerone
+In Ralph's own words, the fund is meant to help underpin the Academy's roles in validating scientific excellence; enhancing the vitality of the scientific enterprise; guiding public policy with science; and communicating the nature, values, and judgments of science to government and the public.

 Click here to make a gift now to support the Cicerone Endowment Fund.

-The 3rd Global Grand Challenges Summit (GGCS) event aims to inspire the next generation of engineers and the public to address the most important challenges and opportunities facing humanity such as the 14 Grand Challenges for Engineering.
-It will focus on six key theme areas: Sustainability, Health, Security, Joy of Living, Education, and Public Engagement.
-The next GGCS occurs July, 2017, in Washington, DC.
+The 2017 Summit aimed to inspire the next generation of engineers, policymakers, and the public to address critically important engineering challenges and opportunities facing humanity.
+The focus of the Summit involved the four themes of the NAE Grand Challenges for Engineering: Sustainability, Health, Security, and Joy of Living, as well as Education, and Public Engagement related to the Grand Challenges.

 Watch the NAE's 2017 Global Grand Challenges Summit Mini Documentary to learn more about this summer's Summit.

 The National Academies of Sciences, Engineering, and Medicine is an independent non-profit organization whose work relies on support from generous individuals, foundations, businesses, government, and other organizations.
 Philanthropy underpins our ability to address critical issues and policy and inspire positive action across sectors.
 Each gift makes so many things possible.
 It helps foster innovation, inspire action around shared priorities, and enrich the careers of outstanding science professionals.
 Most importantly, you help us lead, innovate, and make an impact in the United States and beyond.